 - People living in or near a military base or an area with AFFF contamination.

-Although these cases are generally known as firefighting foam lawsuits, most claimants are active or former military members.
+Although these cases are generally known as firefighting foam cancer lawsuits, most claimants are active or former military members.
 Therefore, you can file a firefighting foam cancer lawsuit if you or your loved one has been exposed to AFFF and have developed medical conditions or lost your loved one due to AFFF exposure complications.
 If unsure, reach out to a California firefighting foam (AFFF) cancer lawsuit attorney to help determine whether you have a case.

-Plaintiffs in a firefighting foam lawsuit can also be municipalities with contaminated land or water supplies.
+Plaintiffs in an AFFF firefighting foam lawsuit can also be municipalities with contaminated land or water supplies.
 For instance, the City of Stuart filed a claim against AFFF manufacturers for contaminating its water supply.
 Similarly, the state of California is part of the lawsuit against AFFF manufacturers, claiming contaminated water supply too.

 You qualify to file a firefighting foam lawsuit if you have been exposed to PFAS and have developed one of several specific conditions.